*1997 in Italy

 Despite her young age, she was selected as a collaborative pianist for the "Chigimola" project, accompanying the masterclasses of Maestros Stefano Farulli, Enrico Bronzi, David Geringas and Christophe Desjardins at the Accademia Incontri col Maestro in Imola and at the Accademia Chigiana in Siena.

 In 2021, she participated in the Kronberg Academy Festival.
 Since October 2021 she has been studying on the Sir András Schiff Performance Programme for Young Pianists at Kronberg Academy.
-Her studies are funded by the Henle Scholarship endowed by the Horizon Foundation.
+Her studies are funded by the Henle patronage endowed by the Horizon Foundation.

 Martina Consonni in concert